-This is where forensic pathologist Kwadwo, known in the book by his version of the name Kayo, who was trained in the UK and had relocated back home to try and find out what happened.
-What happens, I’m not telling, is beyond Kayo’s scientific training and comes out to be more myth driven than you would expect from a scientific thinker.
+This is where forensic pathologist Kwadwo who is known throughout the book by his version of the name Kayo who was trained in the UK and had relocated back home to try and find out what happened.
+What happens, I’m not telling, is beyond the scientific training of Kayo and comes out to be more myth driven than you would expect from a scientific thinker.

 I love this book.
 Really.
 This book has so much going for it.
 Some people are more partial to urban tales and I count myself in that group as I love to see books that deal with the environment that I am familiar with.
 Then others are more partial to the rural tale as it shows the way people were in the golden days that we love to imagine and that folks like Ngugi Wa Thiongo have made their names on.
 This book has both scenarios involved.
-Kayo lives in a major African metropolis and we see the typical drive to work that one will see in many African cities with numerous hawkers selling various commodities.
-One will also see the man at play as he drinks with his friends in the professional community in Ghana’s capital city.
+Kayo lives in a major African metropolis and we see the typical drive to work you will see in many African cities with the many hawkers selling stuff.
+You will also see the man at play as he drinks with his friends in the professional community in Ghana’s capital city.

-The character development in this book is on another level with the people in the book standing out in their fullness.
+The character development in this book is Add Contact Form on another level with the people in the book standing out with the fullness.
 The main character is of course Kayo.
-However I loved the old hunter Opanyin Poku that drove a large part of the narrative with his interactions with Kayo.
-Then there is Kwaku Ananse who as we read further in the book is a horrible father to his daughter.
-He causes her so much pain after her mother passes on as she evolves from a child and into her adulthood.
+However I loved the old hunter Opanyin Poku who is the one who drives a large part of the narrative with his interactions with Kayo.
+Then there is Kwaku Ananse who as we read further in the book we realize to be a horrible father to his daughter as he causes her so much pain after her mother passes on as a child and into her adulthood.
 We all know people like this and the writer shows the whole character not just his obsessed part.

+There is an angle for me as a Kenyan.
 One of the characters was said to have fled Kenya in the 1950s as the colonial government castrated its citizens.
 He settles into the community and his children integrate smoothly into the Sokorom community.
-It shows that the people in this continent are closer than we imagine.
+It shows just how close the people in this continent are than we imagine.

-This is one of the better-written books to come out of this continent in English in a while and for his efforts, Parkes was shortlisted for the Commonwealth Best First Book prize in 2010.
+This is one of the better written books to come out of this continent in English in a while and for his efforts, Parkes was shortlisted for the Commonwealth Best First Book prize in 2010.
+This is the one that was won by Cynthia Jele for Happiness is a four letter word and in all honesty I fail to understand how this epic book was looked over for the winner.
 I guess there is a reason I am not on these types of panel.
-Lucky for us the writer has gone on developing his craft and found himself on the list of Africa39 hottest (prosewise not looks as far as I can tell) writers under 40 announced recently.
+Lucky for us the writer has gone on developing his craft and found himself on the list of Africa39 hottest (prosewise not looks as far as I can tell) writers under 40 announced yesterday.